NeVerTools/CoCoNet/README.md

 [pyNeVer](https://www.github.com/nevertools/pynever) API.

 ---

-# DISCLAIMER: This is an early alpha version, many bugs are yet to be fixed.

----
 ## Execution requirements

-CoCoNet can be executed on any system running Python >= 3.8. \
+CoCoNet can be executed on any system running Python >= 3.9.5 \
 The instructions below have been tested on Windows, Ubuntu Linux and Mac OS x86 and ARM-based Mac OS.